F7FF/boringinstaller/README.md

 - Flatpak is used to install Steam.
 Some people don't like it.
 - I am a singular doofus with not much testing capability, so only use this script on a computer that you don't mind messing up.

+# Current Problems:
+- **This installer requires a SATA/SCSI `/dev/sdX`-style disk at the moment, NVME drives won't (quite!) work yet.
+Sorry!
+I'm working on it.
+- It is probably missing some drivers/fixes at the moment.
+- I'd like to make the package list tidier so that each package has an explainer.

+*Please, PLEASE notify me of any bugs!
+I want this to be a well-polished installer, so I need to work out any problems that occur.
+Also let me know if you think a package should be included/excluded.*

 ## Installation
 1: Follow the [Arch installation guide](https://wiki.archlinux.org/title/Installation_guide) to prepare and boot from a live Arch environment (go up to step 1.7).

 2: To start the script, the computer must have internet.
-Either use an ethernet connection or iuse `iwctl` to connect to WiFi, just like the above wiki page says.
+Either use an ethernet connection or iuse `iwctl` to connect to WiFi, just like the Arch wiki page says.

-3: Run `curl https://raw.githubusercontent.com/F7FF/boringinstaller/refs/heads/main/main.sh | bash -s` to download the script to the installation medium and execute it.
+3: Run `curl https://raw.githubusercontent.com/F7FF/boringinstaller/refs/heads/main/main.sh > main.sh` to download the script to the installation ramdisk, run `chmod 777 main.sh` to allow it to be executed, and run `./main.sh` to execute it.
+The installer will ask a few questions and then install Arch to the drive specified.

--# Note that `curl`ing and `bash`ing random scripts with root privelege on an installation medium is **sketchy as hell** and should be avoided unless you trust the source of the script.
-Thank you for trusting me, I'll try not to bugger up your computer.
+(Note that `curl`ing and `bash`ing random scripts with root privelege on an installation medium is **sketchy as hell** and should be avoided unless you trust the source of the script.
+Thank you for trusting me, I'll try not to bugger up your computer.)

 4: Once the installer finishes, you may need to give GRUB priority in BIOS.
 After that, it should be smooth booting from there.